From the Editor

 A nation this big needs more than one day a year to keep it clean, so our dedicated group gathered on a day of our own choosing to do our bit.
 7 of us met at Wonderland car park, left a few vehicles there and shuttled on to the Sundial carpark.
 Armed with packed lunches, sustaining fluids, garbage bags, gloves and various tools for picking up any unpleasantness we were yet to learn of, we set out.
 A beautiful morning, good company, on a very picturesque walk.
 What a great way to spend an autumn day.

 We dawdled along to The Pinnacle, picking up the occasional can and bottle, tissues and other small items.
 Along the way various plants and flowers were spotted, to be photographed and discussed.
 As were several friendly rock skinks.
-The views were enjoyed, and the conversation was great.
-We soon approached the top.
-The area around the Pinnacle and the now unmarked Nerve Test had a much higher concentration of rubbish.
+The views … Read the rest

 Guides To The Grampians: What New Ones Are Needed?